 Many nursing programs split this class into a lecture (which is attended throughout the semester) and then a skills lab and clinical site.
 This allows the student to apply the theory learned in class to the “real world”.

-Students learn basic nursing skills, caring for the perioperative patient, positioning patients, medication administration, nursing theories, charting, and legal stuff (HIPPA, OSHA etc) in this class.
+Students learn basic nursing skills, caring for the perioperative patient, positioning patients, medication administration, nursing theories, charting, and legal stuff (HIPAA, OSHA etc) in this class.

 So, why do students struggle in nursing fundamentals, and how do students study for nursing fundamentals?
 This class can be difficult for students because it covers a lot of material for each exam and the exam questions require a higher level of thinking.
 Simply memorizing facts about nursing will not help on an exam in nursing foundations.
 The student must be able to think critically and apply what they’ve learned to the scenario.